-Right now things are a little bit different.
-The statues are not completely abandoned like they used to be and they will be a part of the new Museum of Estonian History to be open in 2018.
-When I visited the statues in early 2017, they were being placed on a new resting place.
+Right now, things are a little bit different.
+The statues are not completely abandoned like they used to be, and they will be a part of the new Museum of Estonian History to be open in 2018.
+When I visited the statues in early 2017, they were being placed in a new resting place.
 Somewhere a little better than before but without the greatness of the past.

 I grew up in Brazil, far from any Soviet influence, and, maybe, this is what fascinates me about these statues.
 They are symbols of Soviet strength, and they were dumped by Estonia when the country got its freedom back.
 Now they will be a small part of the History Museum but they are still outside the main building.
 They were sitting in the rain like they were not invited to be a part of the official history of Estonia.

 This Soviet Statue Graveyard is an odd find in a beautiful city like Tallinn.
 All of the statues seem to be out of place even if it seems that they will be a part of an upcoming exhibition at the Estonian History Museum.
 Maybe this is the price you pay for being the only remains of a country that doesn’t exist anymore.
 Maybe this is what happens to the ones that lost.

 Soviet Statue Graveyard